ThaisRobba/invrse/_posts/2014-10-08-brackets-review.md

-I am curious to see in which direction they go with this - it definitely has potential.
+I am curious to see in which direction they go with this - it definitely has potential!

 ###Hinting?
 Yes please!